 Peak Potential Adventure’s expedition leader, Shane Pophfer describes the trek, “We sometimes call it the JENKAT because the trek runs from the Jenolan Caves (JEN) to Katoomba (KAT), and in its entirety, and the track is around 45 kilometres long,” said Shane.

-“I like to think of the Six Foot Track Trek as a trial run for some of our bigger adventures like Kilimanjaro and The Overland Track, as it helps to build confidence, but it is a challenge on its own, and when you complete it, there is a real sense of achievement — it’s rewarding,” Shane said.
+“I like to think of the Six Foot Track Trek as a trial run for some of our bigger adventures like Mt Kilimanjaro, Overland Track or Everest Base Camp as it helps to build confidence, but it is a challenge on its own, and when you complete it, there is a real sense of achievement — it’s rewarding,” Shane said.

-“We spend the night at the Eco Lodge, get the fire going and enjoy some downtime at the lodge.
+“We spend the night at the eco lodge, get the fire going and enjoy some downtime at the eco lodge.
 It’s usually really good fun, and a great time to just catch up and chat about how the trek is going.
 We put a good feed on as well.

-“Right at the end, we have one final challenge.
+“Right at the end, we have one final challenge on this Blue Mountains walk.
 We call it “Dummy Spit Hill”.
 It’s the one part of the trek that really does test your resolve, but I think it’s a really good feature to have right at the end, as it makes people work for it and challenges them – for us, it’s a fantastic finish and you get the finished feeling.”

 Unlike other Peak Potential Adventure challenges, Shane believes The Six Foot Track Trek is something that anyone who is willing can tackle.